gracelang/language/spec.md

     def x : Number = 3
     def x : Number           // Syntax Error: x must be initialised

-## Variables
+### Variables

+Variable introduced with the **`var`** keyword.
+Variables can be re-bound to
+new values as often as desired, using an assignment.
+A variable declaration may optionally provide an initial value; if there is not initial value, the variable is *uninitialised*.
-Variable definitions are introduced using the **`var`** keyword; they optionally bind an identifier to the value of an initialising expression.
-Variables can be re-bound to new values as often as desired, using an assignment.
-If a variable is declared without an initializing expression, it is said to be *uninitialised*; any attempt to access the value of an uninitialised variable is an error.
-This error may be caught either at run time or at compile time.
+Any attempt to access the value of an uninitialised variable is an error, which may be caught either at run time or at compile time.
-Variables may be optionally given a type: this type is checked when the variable is initialised or assigned to.
+Variables may be optionally given a type: this type is checked when the variable is initialised and assigned.

 #### Examples